Apply to be a Board Member

 - Attach additional pages of any information you would like to share that is relevant to considering you for a position within the Board of Directors.

-- Application must be received in the Chamber office no later than August 31st, 2017.
+- Application must be received by the Chamber office no later than November 24th, 2023.

 If you have any questions, please contact Taylor Erickson, Executive Director